DocCreator/DocCreator/README.md

 * On Windows, with Visual Studio, if you encounter a link problem with tesseract, it may be that you compiled in Debug mode instead of Release mode.
   Indeed, DocCreator tries to link with tesseract305.lib, but tesseract305d.lib is generated in Debug mode.

+* On Windows, if you encounter a problem when the program is launched, it may be that the various required libraries (dll) are not correctly found.
+You then may have to copy some files to <MyInstallationPrefix>/programs directory [if they are not present]:
+- from OpenCV <INSTALL_PREFIX>/x64/vc15/bin :
+  opencv_coreXXX.dll, opencv_highguiXXX.dll, opencv_imgcodecsXXX.dll, opencv_imgprocXXX.dll, opencv_photoXXX.dll, opencv_videoioXXX.dll (XXX has to be replaced by 330 for OpenCV 3.3)
+- from Qt:
+  - from <QT_PATH>/bin :
+     Qt5Core.dll, Qt5Gui.dll, Qt5Network.dll, Qt5OpenGL.dll, qt5PrintSupport.dll, Qt5Widgets.dll, Qt5Xml.dll, Qt5XmlPatterns.dll,
+	 libEGL.dll, libGLESv2.dll, d3dcompiler_47.dll
+  - from <QT_PATH>/plugins :
+     *imageformats* directory
+     *platforms* directory